|

 Dolls develop as you craft them.
 You start out with one concept and

-I get an idea for a cloth doll a whole little world opens up and the
+When I get an idea for a cloth doll a whole little world opens up

-creature I'm making starts to talk to me, to tell me what kind of
+and the creature I'm making starts to talk to me, to tell me what

-hair she wants, and what colour clothing in what design and how her
+kind of hair she wants, and what colour clothing in what design and

-face should be.
-The act of creation becomes a two-way street
+how her face should be.
+The act of creation becomes a two-way street.

-I have an extensive doll site on the web located at http://www.yulokod.ca/sunny/dolls/
+I have a cloth doll site on the web located at http://www.soniabrock.ca/dolls/